estuary/flow/site/docs/reference/Connectors/capture-connectors/bigquery.md

 1. Log into your Estuary Flow account.
 2. In the left navigation bar, click on "Captures".
 In the top-left corner, click "Connector Search".
 3. Enter the name for the WooCommerce connector and select "BigQuery" from the dropdown.
-4. Enter a Primary Key using the standard form editor and mark it as "required" before doing so.
+4. Enter a Primary Key using the standard form editor.
 5. Enter the Project ID and Credentials JSON.

 ## Configuration